ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/httpauthentication.md

             .WithModel(orderId));
 ```

 Of course, we also need to test the result when the order is not for the currently authenticated user.
-In this case, we need to assert the **"Error"** view, but to do that open **"MusicStore.Test.csproj"** file again and add **"MyTested.AspNetCore.Mvc.Helpers"** package:
+In this case, we need to assert the **"Error"** view, but to do it fluently open the **"MusicStore.Test.csproj"** file again and add **"MyTested.AspNetCore.Mvc.Views.ActionResults"** package:

 ```xml
 <!-- Other ItemGroups -->